ethanhamilthon/leverans/README.md

-# Deploy anything to Internet in one click
+# Deploy Anything to the Internet in One Click

-Leverans is a tool that automates the deployment of applications and services to the web.
+Leverans is a deployment tool that makes launching applications and services to the web straightforward and fast.
-Helping you deploy everything in a bluntly simpler way, while leaving you in full control.
+It automates the heavy lifting while keeping you in full control.

-Works on top of Docker, uses Traefik for reverse proxy, Written in Rust.
+**Powered by Docker, uses Traefik as a reverse proxy, built with Rust.**

+## What Makes Leverans Different?

-Unlike other open source solutions (Coolify, Kamal, Dokploy, etc):
+Unlike other open-source solutions (Coolify, Kamal, Dokploy, etc.):

-- You can deploy anything you want, any way you want.
+- Deploy anything, any way you want.
-- No SSH, No RCE, No DocketHub, No Git required.
+- No need for SSH, RCE, DockerHub, or Git.
-- Works via CLI, all project configuration in one config file.
+- CLI-based, with all configurations in a single file.
-- You can deploy/update the whole project through one command.
+- Deploy or update entire projects with one command.
-- Works on any server ( min requirement: 0.5 vCPU, 500 mb RAM ).
+- Works on any server with minimal requirements (0.5 vCPU, 500 MB RAM).

 ## Documentation